 4. At your next appointments with your doctors and specialists be sure to talk with them.
 When it comes to long-term care, every person is impacted differently.
 If you have a new diagnosis or a chronic condition, be sure to speak honestly with your doctor about what you should expect in the future.
 While your long-term care needs are unique to you, your doctor knows you and will be able to give you advice on what to understand and potentially plan for.

 We know the information above may seem daunting.
 We also know you may have more questions now that you have read it.
 We know you may have questions about this, and many other, elder care issues.
-At the Law Office of Brian C. Perlin, P.A., our credentials enable us to provide a multi-disciplinary approach to our legal services.
+At the Perlin Estate Planning & Probate our credentials enable us to provide a multi-disciplinary approach to our legal services.
 By building relationships with our clients, we are also able to understand each client’s needs and desires, and we support such goals through thoughtful, comprehensive planning techniques.
 We encourage you to contact us and schedule a meeting.